 Wickiup Reservoir area was a traditional Native American camping area and has been named for wickiups or wigwams – dome-shaped shelters made from reeds, grass, and brush.

 The reservoir is a great place for wildlife viewing.
-A variety of nesting and migrating birds, deer, racoon, bats and sometimes black bear are observed at this area.
-Visitors can enjoy fishing, boating, windsurfing, waterskiing and swimming as well as camping and picnicking around the lake.
+A variety of nesting and migrating birds, deer, raccoons, bats, and sometimes even black bears are observed in this area.
+Visitors can enjoy fishing, boating, windsurfing, waterskiing, and swimming as well as camping and picnicking around the lake.

-Gull Point Campground & Day-Use is located on the north shore 0.4 miles east of North Wickiup Boating Site.
-Campground features tent and RV camping, picnic areas, drinking water, vault toilets and a dump station.
+Gull Point Campground & Day-Use is located on the north shore 0.4 miles east of the North Wickiup Boating Site.
+The campground features tent and RV camping, picnic areas, drinking water, vault toilets, and a dump station.
 Two day-use areas have boat launches and fish cleaning stations.

 Reservoir Campground & Boating Site on the west shore offers tent, trailer and RV camping (hookups are not available), boat ramp, picnic tables, campfire rings, and vault toilets.
 No drinking water.